Frequently Asked Questions

 Who started Glenwood Sunday Market?

 Glenwood Sunday Market is the result of the grassroots efforts of Rogers Park community members.
 Over a two-year planning period, many, many Rogers Park-ers were involved in developing the imagination that has become today’s Glenwood Sunday Market.
-Key figures in the earliest phase were Rene Camargo and Bob Fields who had the initial inspiration to start a new farmers market in Rogers Park, Barbara Moore who served as the Chair of the Founding Board of Directors and Sheree Moratto who served as the Founding Market Manager and who continues to serve as the Market Director.
+Key figures in the earliest phase were Rene Camargo and Bob Fields who had the initial inspiration to start a new farmers market in Rogers Park, Barbara Moore who served as the Chair of the Founding Board of Directors and Sheree Moratto who served as the Founding Market Manager.

 How does Glenwood Sunday Market operate?

 Glenwood Sunday Market is a Program of Rogers Park Business Alliance.
 The Market has a Leadership Council composed of local volunteers who have a long-term commitment to the success and development of the Glenwood Sunday Market.
 The Council operates with a consensus model and sets the mission, vision, direction, and policies of the Market and is responsible to the Board of Directors of the Rogers Park Business Alliance.
-Facilitation of the overall development of the Glenwood Sunday Market is the responsibility of Rogers Park Business Alliance's Sustainability Director.
-Day-of-Market operations are the responsibility of Market Manager.
+Day of market, facilitation of the overall development of the Glenwood Sunday Market is the responsibility of the Market Manager.

 Who chooses the vendors for Glenwood Sunday Market?